I. Trial and First-Instance Judgment

 VII.
 Dividend Recovery

-After more than four years of procedural inactivity, Lisa, S.A. filed a formal petition requesting that Juan Luis Bosch Gutiérrez and Villamorey, S.A. return dividends retained for sixteen years and that Bosch Gutiérrez render a full accounting of his tenure as judicial depositary.
-The immediate trigger was Official Communication No. 29 of January 3, 2025, from the Twelfth Circuit Civil Court, confirming the lifting of the BDT Investments, Inc. attachment for $19,184,680.00 following appellate approval of the settlement between BDT and Lisa, S.A.
+On February 10, 2025, after more than four years of procedural inactivity, Lisa, S.A. filed <doc id="pty-556-99-2025-02-10-a" /> requesting that Juan Luis Bosch Gutiérrez and Villamorey, S.A. return dividends retained for sixteen years and that Bosch Gutiérrez render a full accounting of his tenure as judicial depositary.
+The immediate trigger was <doc id="pty-31638-12-2025-01-03-b" /> of January 3, 2025, from the Twelfth Circuit Civil Court, confirming the lifting of the BDT Investments, Inc. attachment for $19,184,680.00 following appellate approval of the settlement between BDT and Lisa, S.A.
 With this lifting, no precautionary measure of any kind remains in force against Lisa, S.A. that could justify the continued retention of its dividends.

-The following day, Lisa, S.A. filed a civil contempt petition against Bosch Gutiérrez, invoking Article 1932(8) of the Judicial Code.
+The following day, Lisa, S.A. filed <doc id="pty-556-99-2025-02-11-a" />, a civil contempt petition against Bosch Gutiérrez invoking Article 1932(8) of the Judicial Code.
 Since November 2008, Bosch Gutiérrez has not appeared before the court to render accounts, has submitted no report on his tenure as depositary, and has not communicated the status of the funds he declared at the court's disposal.
 Lisa, S.A. asserts that this prolonged omission over more than sixteen years constitutes a ground for civil contempt.

-Lisa, S.A. filed a second reiteration introducing new documentary evidence: a page from Villamorey, S.A.'s Share Register Book, an authenticated and apostilled copy on file in Case No. 14240-21 before the Sixth Circuit Civil Court.
+On April 30, 2025, Lisa, S.A. filed <doc id="pty-556-99-2025-04-30-a" />, a second reiteration introducing new documentary evidence: a page from Villamorey, S.A.'s Share Register Book, an authenticated and apostilled copy on file in Case No. 14240-21 before the Sixth Circuit Civil Court.
 The document reveals that Villamorey, S.A. continues to carry the sequestration annotation on Lisa, S.A.'s dividends in its share register, as though the precautionary measure remained in effect.
 Lisa, S.A. characterizes this as deliberate conduct to manufacture a pretext for the continued retention of funds that legally belong to Lisa, S.A.